 PulsED is a partnership between the USA Dry Pea & Lentil Council and the Spokane Regional Office of the USDA Risk Management Agency.
 PulsED was developed to provide grower education on the best practices to grow pulse crops in the Pacific Northwest in order to reduce risk.

 Crop Insurance/Risk Management Agency Products: Conventional and organic growers will learn the different risk management products available through the Risk Management Agency, how to apply, available resources and expected results.

 Market Overview Module: Learn how to market your crop, from current and emerging markets, both international and domestic, and the promising ingredient market.
 Organic markets will be discussed, but not in depth.

 Harvest Concerns: Conventional and organic growers will learn harvest and handling concerns, storage considerations, and best management practices for record keeping to minimize and evaluate risk.

 Planting Considerations and Weed Control: Conventional and organic growers will learn about ground prep; nutrients & inoculations, seed selection (including winter pulses & emerging crops), treatments and other planting considerations.
 Pesticide credit application pending.
-Live webinar will originate as part of the Western Pulse Growers Association annual grower meeting.
-Attend online or in person at the Best Western University Inn.
+Live webinar originated as part of the Western Pulse Growers Association annual grower meeting.